changhsinlee/changhsinlee.github.io/_posts/2017-10-14-learninging-skills-for-data-science.md

 ![analysis-paralysis](/figure/source/2017-10-14-learning-skills-for-data-science/analysis-paralysis.png)

 I was lost.
 I turned to another student of my advisor, Jiayi Jiang, for help.
-Jiayi was six months away from graduation and already had several job interviews.
+Jiayi was six months away from graduation but already went through several job interviews.
 He told me that my best career bet was going into software engineering or machine learning.
 I asked for more detail about the machine learning route.
 He then told me that all the interview questions he got were within the scope of a single book --- [Elements of Statistical Learning](https://web.stanford.edu/~hastie/ElemStatLearn/) (ESL), which might be a good start for me.
 So ESL became my entry point of data science.

 ## The Skills
 ### Before the Internship: R and SQL (Jan-May 2016)